-Your word, O Lord, forever stands firm in the heavens: your truth lasts from age to age, like the earth you created.
+Your word, O Lord, forever stands firm in the heavens: to age, like the earth you created.

-By your decree it endures to this day; for all things serve you.
-Had your law not been my delight I would have died in my affliction.
-I will never forget your precepts for with them you give me life.
+By your decree it endures to this day; / for all things serve you.
+Had your law not been my delight, / I would have died in my affliction.

+I will never forget your precepts / for with them you give me life.